 - Air-cooled condenser

-Packaged rooftop units typically connect directly to a ductwork system that distributes the conditioned air through the space and returns it to the packaged rooftop unit.
+Packaged rooftop units typically connect directly to a ductwork system that distributes the conditioned air through a space and returns it to the packaged rooftop unit.

-Here is a look into a basic packaged rooftop unit:
+Here’s a view of a basic packaged rooftop unit:

 A basic thermostat typically controls packaged rooftop units.
-However, they can be a part of a more complex control system depending on the application.
+However, depending on the application they can be a part of a more complex control system.

 There are also some specialized applications for packaged rooftop units.
-For instance, there may be a unit on a building that conditions 100% outdoor air.
-This means that all the air running through the unit is coming from outside and the unit uses no return air from the space.
-These packaged rooftop units are typically called 100% dedicated outdoor air units, or makeup air units, and require increased insulation, additional parts, and potentially more energy to run.
+For example, some units condition 100 percent outdoor air.
+So all the air running through the unit comes from outside, and the unit uses no return air.
+These units are known as 100 percent dedicated outdoor air units, or makeup air units.
+They require increased insulation, additional parts, and potentially more energy to run.
 Their obvious advantage is that they circulate fresher air than normal packaged rooftop units.